Gender Plays a Role

-- Stress caused by occupational related hazard
+- Stress caused by an occupational-related hazard

 High Heels Don’t Mean A Thing

-Most people mistaken high heels for the cause of their bunions because of the tight-fitting and narrow parts of the heels.
-It is true that shoes can alter the shape of your feet and exacerbate pain; however shoes are not likely to be the cause of bunions.
+Most people have mistaken high heels for the cause of their bunions because of the tight-fitting and narrow parts of the heels.
+It is true that shoes can alter the shape of your feet and exacerbate pain; however, shoes are not likely to be the cause of bunions.
 For the most part, bunions can be hereditary and in other cases may appear as a foot injury.
 Either way, instability of the big toe joint is the root causes of most bunions due to the offset balance of the entire foot.

 Bunions Will Only Get Worse

 Bunions commonly affect the inner foot at the base of the big toe but also can affect the outside of the foot at the base of the little toe.
 Without treatment, bunions will only get worse.
 Over time bunions can become larger and more painful.
 It is important to take action now and prevent chronic bunion pain in the future.
 Bunions can make it very difficult to find shoes that fit correctly and the only solution after that is surgery to remove the bunion.
-Click here to consult with a board certified bunion specialist if you think you are at risk.

 BUT Here’s The Good News: Bunions Will Never Return After Surgery